Woodlawn School (Mooresville, North Carolina)

-Woodlawn School is a private independent school in Mooresville, North Carolina in Iredell County, north of Davidson, North Carolina.
-Founded in 2002, it has 227 students in grades Pre-K through 12.
+Woodlawn School is a private independent school at Wood Lawn in Mooresville, North Carolina in Iredell County, north of Davidson, North Carolina.
+Founded in 2002, it has 270+ students in grades Pre-K through 12.
 The Head of School is Holly Honeycutt, who joined Woodlawn's staff in 2015.
 Woodlawn was accredited in 2009 by the Southern Association of Colleges and Schools and the Southern Association of Independent Schools and was re-accredited in 2014.

 History

 Woodlawn School was founded in 2002, on a historic piece of property (Wood Lawn) in the burgeoning Lake Norman area.
 The historic planter's home was originally built in 1836 and is listed on the National Register of Historic Places.
 That home was renovated in 2003, named Stinson Hall in honor of its original owner, and now serves as the school's administration building.
 The school's first major building project, completed in 2008 at a cost of $2.8 million, was the construction of an upper school classroom building (Woods Hall) and a gymnasium/auditorium (known as the Red Barn).
 In 2010, a $1.1 million project was completed which provided 4 additional classrooms (Van Buren Hall) and a multipurpose room/kitchen (The Lodge).
 In 2016, the school completed construction on the Alumni Track and Field complex, which includes a certified 400-meter, eight-lane track, high jump pit, pole vault pit, two long jump pits, shot put area, and discus area.
 The interior of the track includes a natural grass soccer field built to NCAA standards.